 We offer weekday day and evening classes and some Saturday classes during the fall and spring terms, as well as courses during the summer semester in both the day and evening.
-In addition, the Law School offers two intensive short courses between the fall and spring semesters and after the summer semester.
+In addition, CSU Cleveland-Marshall College of Law offers two intensive short courses between the fall and spring semesters and after the summer semester.

-The Law School requires 90 credit hours for graduation.
-Students must complete the J.D. requirements in no fewer than 24 months and no more than 72 months from the time that they begin classes at the College of Law.
+CSU Cleveland-Marshall requires 90 credit hours for graduation.
+Students must complete the J.D. requirements in no fewer than 24 months and no more than 72 months from the time that they begin classes at the CSU Cleveland-Marshall.
 Students must maintain a cumulative GPA of 2.0 to receive a J.D.

 For full-time students, the maximum course load is 18 hours per semester and the minimum course load is 10 hours per semester.
 For part-time students, the maximum course load is twelve hours per semester and the minimum course load is eight hours per semester.